Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Magnetic impurities

-does not converge toward zero as $\beta\to 0$, and one must be a bit careful when dealing with this term.
-The general term (without the absolute values) slowly oscillates between positive and negative values, and we must take advantage of compensations.
+does \textbf{not} converge toward zero as $\alpha\to 0$, and one must be careful when dealing with this term.
+The general term (without the absolute values) slowly oscillates between positive and negative values, and we must take advantage of sinusoidal oscillations and compensations.